-Magazines and journals are called periodicals because they are issued on a regular or "periodic" basis – they might arrive daily, weekly, monthly, four times a year (quarterly), once a year (annually) or anything in between.
-Periodicals are usually separated into two major groups: popular and scholarly.
+Magazines and journals are called periodicals because they are issued on a regular, or "periodic," basis – weekly, monthly, once a year (annually), etc. Periodicals are usually separated into two major groups: popular and scholarly.

 Use scholarly journals (also called academic or scientific journals) when you need: